Home Inspection in Port Colborne

 69%

-69% of active listings in Port Colborne were built during the aluminum wiring and poly-B plumbing era.
+69% of homes in Port Colborne were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 50 years